DFPercush/PhysicalQuantity/README.txt

 you will need to use the PC tool chain to build and run 'gencode' before you try to cross compile for the target system, because the unit lookup hash tables are not included in the repo, for space reasons.
 It also auto generates code for literals like 1_km.
-If you plan on disabling these features, you may not need to do this, in which case, proceed onward...

 	Arduino IDE:
 		- You will need a command line / shell environment with 'make'.